Maimonides Park

 Opened as KeySpan Park in 2001, it would become the first stadium hosting a short-season team ever to draw 4 million to one venue.

-Its naming rights were sold to Municipal Credit Union after KeySpan Energy was sold.
-The name thus became MCU Park in 2010.
-After MCU didn't renew, Maimonides Medical Center took over in 2021.
+After KeySpan Energy was sold, Municipal Credit Union bought the ballpark's naming rights and dubbed it MCU Park in 2010.
+When MCU didn't renew, Maimonides Medical Center took over in 2021.
 The medical center in turn derives its name from a Jewish rabbi, theologian and philosopher from the Middle Ages.
+The current naming contract has become a point in a class-action lawsuit that accuses Maimonides leadership of mismanagement and includes the naming contract on its list of alleged "decadent marketing strategies" that threaten the hospital's finances.
+Hospital management has denied any wrongdoing.[1]

 Two new New York City teams in two new New York City stadiums was not a coincidence but a compromise.
-The Mets and New York Yankees wanted nearby farm teams but vetoed each other's efforts.
+The Mets and New York Yankees both wanted nearby farm teams but each vetoed the other's every effort to bring one in.
 In 1998, NYC Mayor Rudy Giuliani offered each MLB club a new farm-size stadium in exchange for one withheld veto.
-Both opened in 2001 for transferring New York-Pennsylvania League teams.
+Each opened in 2001 for a transferring New York-Pennsylvania League team.
 The Mets bought the St. Catharines Stompers, built a ballpark at St. John's University, played 2000 there as the Queens Kings, and donated the playpen to SJU.
 The Yankees placed their team on Staten Island, playing in an existing college stadium during the interim season.

 MLB's 2021 Minor League Reorganization raised the 'Clones and two other NYPL teams three levels while eliminating the Staten Island Yankees and the rest of the circuit from Organized Baseball.